DragonflyStats/TechAdmin/Python/PSFletter.md

  * We will be using existing funds for this scheme, in addition to any grant funds received.
  * We shall allocate grants of approximatley €150 to applicants from the Island of Ireland.
  * A minimum of 50% of the financial aid budget will be spent this way.
- * We shall also allocate grants of approximately €300 to applicants from the European union.
+ * We shall also allocate grants of approximately €300 to applicants from the European Union.
  * Should there be any surplus funds in the financial aid scheme after the application deadline, the surplus funds would be used to fund more complementary tickets.

 ### Grant beneficiaries: